-Counseling and Psychological Services (CAPS) offers a safe place to talk with someone privately about any concern.
-Our services are confidential, and designed to help you process and problem-solve regarding issues that may be affecting your quality of life and ability to learn.
+Counseling and Psychological Services (CAPS) offers confidential mental health support designed to help you process and problem-solve regarding issues that may be affecting your quality of life and ability to learn.

 Our 35+ professional therapists include psychologists and clinical social workers from diverse cultural and clinical backgrounds who are trained and experienced in dealing with the wide range of mental health concerns faced by college students.
 Counselors work closely with our on-staff psychiatrists and psychiatric nurse practitioners to support students who may need medication evaluation and management.

-These counseling sessions are designed to address your immediate needs and provide short-term guidance and support.
-Select an appointment based on which provider you want to see (view counselor bios here), or on appointment time and availability.
+These counseling / consultation sessions are designed to address your immediate needs and provide short-term guidance and support.
+View our counselor bios here.

-You may schedule 25-minute counseling visits as needed.
-You may also work with a provider to schedule follow-up appointments if you would like to see them again (see below).
-Counselors may also recommend group counseling, psychiatry, behavioral health consultation, or other Cornell Health, campus, or community resources.
+You may schedule 25-minute visits as needed.
+If you want to see the same counselor again, you may work with them to schedule a follow-up appointment (see below).
+Counselors may also recommend behavioral health consultation, or other Cornell Health, campus, or community resources.

 Want to see the same counselor again?

-- Work directly with your counselor to schedule appointments
+- Work directly with your counselor to schedule an appointment

 - 25-minute appointments are free (covered by SHP / SHP+ / health fee with no copay)